Anonymize sensitive fields during import

 <button id="upload-csv-btn">Import CSV</button>

-When a user uploads a file and confirms mappings, CSVBox sends the sanitized data to your webhook.
+When a user confirms mappings, CSVBox parses the file, validates columns, and sends the cleaned JSON to your webhook.

 const express = require('express');